 Aunt Delia Domitila lived near La Villa, or the neighborhood famous for the location of the Basilica of Our Lady of Guadalupe.
 When we were not at her apartment and playing with her youngest son, she was at our house or my grandmother’s, showing us her latest crafts.
 She was such a creative lady, always crocheting doilies and making dolls and gifts for others.
 She also was a smart dresser and an excellent cook.
 Always the life of the party, her nickname was La Periquita – the parakeet – partly because she loved to talk and partly because her voice was so musical.
 It could be hard to get a word in edgewise sometimes when she got excited about something, but she was so much fun that no one seemed to mind.
 She was always showing us photos of her children and in later years was extremely proud that all had become distinguished professionals.

 When we visited the Ruvalcabas, my sisters and I would disappear to the TV room with our four cousins to watch episodes (subtitled in Spanish) of The Flintstones cartoons or The Beverly Hillbillies or sing Beatles songs, or play silly games together while our parents laughed downstairs over cocktails.
-My aunt loved entertaining and was gifted at making everyone feel welcome and happy.
+Aunt Olga loved entertaining and was gifted at making everyone feel welcome and happy.
 She set an elegant table and always played what seemed to me to be very sophisticated music in the background, and Uncle Rodolfo told jokes at the bar while he made drinks for the adults and poured Cokes for the kids.
 They were so kind and loving to us that I never wanted to go home.